Pet, Inc.: Successful production

 By 1890, they had resolved the spoilage issue and Helvetia began growing nationally and internationally.
 Wildi led the company's marketing efforts and, after seeing the benefits from its actions after the Galveston fire, one major strategy was to send in free product following natural disasters.
 Particular focus regions for marketing were the Southern US where fresh milk spoiled quickly in the heat and mining regions in the Western US where it was scarce.

 The company exhibited its products at international events including the Paris Exposition of 1889 and the World's Columbian Exposition in Chicago in 1893.
 A major aspect of the company's marketing under Wildi in the 1890s was to promote it as an infant formula, particularly as a better alternative to sweetened condensed milk which had previously been one of the only alternatives to breastfeeding.
 Sales began to slow in the 1890s, however, with competing products entering the market.
 In response, Wildi convinced the company to launch the "Economy" brand which sold alongside their Highland brand.

-The "Our Pet Evaporated Cream" brand was introduced when a New Orleans food broker asked Helvetia for a "baby-sized" can that could be sold for a nickel.
+The "Our Pet Evaporated Cream" brand was introduced when a New Orleans food broker asked Helvetia for a can priced at 5¢ and sized to fill a baby bottle.
 Helvetia registered "Our PET" as a trademark in 1895 and by 1907 it had eclipsed the Highland and Economy brands to become the company's best seller.